Tennis Elbow: Causes, Symptoms, and Treatments

-Tennis elbow is the inflammation or micro tearing of the tendons that combine the forearm muscles on the outside of the elbow.
+Tennis elbow is the inflammation or micro-tearing of the tendons that combine the forearm muscles on the outside of the elbow.
 It is also called lateral epicondylitis.
-When the tendons and the forearm muscles sustain damage due to repetition of the same motion over and over again, it causes the outside of the elbow to become tender and painful.
-Any kind of repetitive motion such as using tools or painting can cause the symptoms.
+When the tendons and the forearm muscles sustain damage due to repetitive motion, the outside of the elbow becomes tender and painful.
+Any kind of repetitive motion, such as using tools or painting, can cause the symptoms.

 Athletes get the symptoms more often, but people participating in recreational activities requiring repetitive use of forearm muscles can also feel pain.
 So, repeating certain arm movements may worsen the pain.
 The dull ache usually turns to constant pain.
 In several cases, the elbow may feel excessive pain to touch.